List of tsunamis affecting New Zealand: 17 May

-On 17 May 1947 another tsunami hit the coast between Gisborne and Tolaga Bay with a maximum height of 6 metres north of Gisborne.
-Again there were no casualties.
-Also the impact of this tsunami was less than earlier one because it occurred near low tide.
-The earthquake responsible for it was a 6.9-7.1 magnitude quake off-shore near Tolaga Bay.
+On 17 May 1947, another tsunami hit the coast between Gisborne and Tolaga Bay with a maximum height of 6 metres north of Gisborne.
+Again, there were no casualties.
+Also, the impact of this tsunami was less than earlier one because it occurred near low tide.
+The earthquake responsible for it was a 6.9-7.1 magnitude quake offshore near Tolaga Bay.

 1960 Chile

 A tsunami generated by the Mw 9.5 Valdivia earthquake of 23 May 1960, 7:11 pm (NZST) was reported at more than 120 locations in New Zealand during the early morning.
 As with the other earlier 1868 and 1877 Chilean tsunamis the eastern coast of New Zealand from Cape Reinga to Stewart Island was impacted.
-More unusually, effects of the tsunami was also observed on the west coast of both islands, including Ahipara, Whanganui, Paremata, Nelson, Motueka, and several West Coast (South Island) towns.
-At the Chatham Islands and Campbell Island water heights above sea level ranged from 3 metres to over 5 metres.
-Surprisingly the tsunami did not affect New Plymouth, Foxton, or Himatangi Beach.
-The largest and most damaged waves were generally within 12 to 15 hours after the first ones although some were within the first 2–4 hours.
+More unusually, effects of the tsunami were also observed on the west coast of both islands, including Ahipara, Whanganui, Paremata, Nelson, Motueka, and several West Coast (South Island) towns.
+At the Chatham Islands and Campbell Island, water heights above sea level ranged from 3 metres to over 5 metres.
+Surprisingly, the tsunami did not affect New Plymouth, Foxton, or Himatangi Beach.
+The largest and most damaging waves were generally within 12 to 15 hours after the first ones although some were within the first 2–4 hours.

 The Pacific Tsunami Warning Center alerted New Zealand authorities of the approaching tsunami prompting the first major tsunami evacuation in New Zealand.
 Port facilities along the east coast of New Zealand were cleared, schools in coastal areas closed and Whitianga, Mercury Bay, Waihi Beach, Whakatāne, Ōhope, Ōpōtiki and Kaikōura evacuated.